rwprice31/BackgroundStory/README.md

 BackgroundStory
 ===============

-Background Story is a text based adventure game for ITEC 3860, Software Development one.
+Background Story is a text based adventure game for ITEC 3860, Software Development One.